-Black-crowned Night-Heron: Medium-sized, stocky heron with short neck and legs, black upperparts, gray wings, and white to pale gray underparts.
-Bill is stout and black, eyes are red, and legs are yellow.
+Black-crowned Night-Heron: Medium-sized stocky heron with short neck and legs, black upperparts, gray wings and white to pale gray underparts.
+Bill is stout and black, eyes are red and legs are yellow.
 Sexes are similar.
+Female is smaller and lighter; has shorter plumes.
 Breeding adult develops long white plumes on back of head and red legs.
-Juvenile has brown, white-streaked upperparts, white, brown-streaked underparts, and yellow-green legs.
+Non-breeding adult has a duller cap and back, lacks nuchal plumes.
+Juvenile has brown white-streaked upperparts, white brown-streaked underparts and yellow-green legs.

 Range and Habitat